yujiangwang/MultiFractalEEG/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 However, pieces of code used in this were licensed with different terms.
-They are listed bellow with.
+They are listed below with.

 Matlab line colors - Copyright (c), [Jonathan C. Lansey](https://uk.mathworks.com/matlabcentral/fileexchange/42673-beautiful-and-distinguishable-line-colors-+-colormap)<br />
 WFDB Toolbox - GNU General Public License v3.0, [Ikaro Silva](https://github.com/ikarosilva/wfdb-app-toolbox/blob/master/LICENSE)<br />